TAB Everest Preview, Tips, Runners & Trends

 • 2021: Winner in 10 (9,7) [12 Runners]

-The course which has produced the most winners of the TAB Everest is Randwick, there has been a total number of 6 winners of this race who ran at Randwick last time out.
+The course which has produced the most winners of the TAB Everest is Randwick; there have been a total of 6 winners of this race who ran at Randwick last time out.

-The race is open to both sexes with the Male runners having produced a total of 7 winners from a total of 70 runners whilst the Female runners have produced 1 winner from a total of 25 runners.
+The race is open to both sexes, with the Male runners having produced a total of 8 winners from a total of 78 runners, whilst the Female runners have produced 1 winner from a total of 29 runners.

 These are the stallions whose offspring have not produced a winner of the TAB Everest despite multiple attempts: